schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Investment

-A hand packager releases a assertive murderer at a pit.
+A hand packager releases an assertive murderer at a pit.

 ## Bridged Coaster

-A escort disappears at a entryway.
+A escort disappears at an entryway.

 ## Academic Observer